peterkhe1999/CheatSheet/OSDA/README.md

 Get-SecurityEvent 4625 "5/6/2021 00:00:00" "5/7/2021 00:00:00"
 ```

-Logon Type 3 indicates a network-based logon. hydra uses Network-Level Authentication (NLA).
+**LogonType** 3 indicates a network-based logon. hydra uses Network-Level Authentication (NLA).
 NLA forces an authentication to take place before the RDP session is initiated.

 The **Status** code C000006D indicates that the failure is due to a bad username or authentication information.
 Other error codes specify that the username is nonexistent or that the password was incorrect.

 Since we have NLA enabled, look at the **SubStatus** code C000006A to determine the details.
 Both the Status and Substatus explain the authentication failure.

-If we suspect logons are indicative of a brute force credential attack, consider extracting data from these events including Target User Name, Status, SubStatus, Logon Type, Workstation Name, and IP Address.
+If we suspect logons are indicative of a brute force credential attack, extract Target User Name, Status, SubStatus, Logon Type, Workstation Name, and IP Address.

 ```pwsh
 Get-SecurityEvent 4625 "5/6/2021 00:00:00" "5/7/2021 00:00:00" | Format-List TimeCreated, @{Label = "Logon Type"; Expression = {$_.properties[10].value}}, @{Label = "Status"; Expression = {'{0:X8}' -f $_.properties[7].value}}, @{Label = "Substatus"; Expression = {'{0:X8}' -f $_.properties[9].value}}, @{Label = "Target User Name"; Expression = {$_.properties[5].value}}, @{Label = "Workstation Name"; Expression = {$_.properties[13].value}}, @{Label = "IP Address"; Expression = {$_.properties[19].value}}